Bank fraud: MLC Anil Bhosale, three others get police custody

 remanded the four accused in police custody till March 6.
 Bhosale, an NCP leader who had reportedly developed

-proximity with the BJP in the last few years, is a sitting member of the Maharashtra Legislative Council (MLC).
+proximity with the BJP in the last few years, is a sitting member of the state Legislative Council (MLC).

 His wife Reshma Bhosale is also one of the accused in the case.
 She is a BJP-backed corporator of the Pune Municipal